fayeed/flutter_parsed_text/README.md

 ),
 ```

-you can also define a custom pattern like this:
+>You can also define a custom pattern like this:

 ```dart
 MatchText(